sdp-uab/redi/readme.md

 - The `index.php` loads the theme's PHP class file and instantiates it.
 [View the example](index.php)
 - The `version.xml` file defines basic information about the theme.
 [View the example](version.xml)
-- The theme's PHP class file should reflect the name of the plugin (eg - DefaultChildThemePlugin.inc.php).
+- The theme's PHP class file should reflect the name of the plugin (eg - rediThemePlugin.inc.php).
 This is where the good stuff happens.
 [View the example](DefaultChildThemePlugin.inc.php)

 The theme's PHP class file is where the theme will load styles and scripts, define it's name and description, and do whatever else is desired.